-Employees employed in certain regional towns must be paid the weekly location allowance relevant to that town.
+- Employees employed in certain regional towns must be paid the weekly location allowance relevant to that town.
 Rates listed below are for adult employees working full time.
-Junior employees, casual employees, part time employees, apprentices and trainees must be paid proportionate location allowance based on the proportion which their weekly wage is to the adult rate under the WA award.
+Casual employees, part time employees, apprentices and trainees must be paid proportionate location allowance based on the proportion which their weekly wage is to the adult rate under the WA award. - If an employee has a dependant (a spouse or partner, or a child if they do not have a spouse or partner) who does not get a location allowance the employee must receive double the relevant location allowance.